MindLyfe/MindLyfe-Platform/backend/README-Services-Communication.md

-# MindLyf Microservices Communication Guide
+# MindLyfe Microservices Communication Guide

-This document explains how the different microservices in the MindLyf platform communicate with each other, with a focus on Docker setup, environment variables, and inter-service API calls.
+This document explains how the different microservices in the MindLyfe platform communicate with each other, with a focus on Docker setup, environment variables, and inter-service API calls.

 ## Architecture Overview

-The MindLyf platform consists of the following services:
+The MindLyfe platform consists of the following services:

 1. **API Gateway** (Port 3000)
    - Entry point for client requests